-The prologue of the fourth Gospel says that the living Word of God is present in all things and shines like the light in darkness for each person.
-Darkness tries to snuff the light, but fails to do so (Jn 1:15).
-No one can hide it, because we cannot live without God for long.
-The search for God is born again and again in the heart of humankind.
-John the Baptist came to help people to discover this luminous presence of the Word of God in life.
-His witness was so important, that many people thought that he was the Christ (Messiah)!
-(Acts 19:3; Jn 1:20).
-Thus the Prologue explains: “John was not the light!
-He came to bear witness to the light! ”
+The prologue of the fourth Gospel says that the living Word of God is present in all things and shines like the light in the darkness for each person.
+Darkness tries to snuff out the light, but fails to do so (Jn 1:15).
+No one can hide it because we cannot live without God for long.
+The search for God is born again and again in the heart of mankind.
+John the Baptist came to help people discover the luminous presence of the Word of God in life.
+His witness was so important that many people thought he was the Christ (Messiah)!
+(Acts 19:3, Jn 1:20).
+Thus, the prologue explains “John was not the light!
+He came to bear witness to the light!”

 * John 1:19-21: John’s negative witness concerning himself: he is not the one others think he is.

-The Jews sent priests and Pharisees to learn who was this John who baptised people in the desert and who drew so many people from everywhere.
-So they sent emissaries to ask: “Who is he?”
+The Jews wanted to learn who this John was who baptized people in the desert and drew people to himself.
+Therefore, they sent emissaries to ask “who are you?”
 John’s reply is strange.
-Instead of saying who he is, he says who he is not: “I am not the Messiah!”
+Rather than say who he is, he tells them who he is not: “I am not the Messiah!”
 He then adds two other negative replies: he is not Elijah nor is he the Prophet.
-These are different aspects of the same messianic hope.
-In messianic times, Elijah would have returned to lead the hearts of fathers back to their children and the hearts of children to their fathers.
-In other words, he would have returned to restore human solidarity (Mt 3:23-24; Si 48:10).
-The Prophet who was proclaimed would bring, in times to come, the work started by Moses to a satisfactory conclusion, he was seen by the people as the awaited Messiah (Dt 18:15).
-John rejects these messianic titles because he was not the Messiah.
+Both figures play a part in the messianic hope.
+In messianic times, Elijah would return to lead the hearts of fathers back to their children and the hearts of children to their fathers.
+In other words, he would have returned to restore human solidarity (Mt 3:23-24, Si 48:10).
+The Prophet would bring the work started by Moses to a conclusion.
+He was seen by the people as the long awaited Messiah (Dt 18:15).
+John rejects these messianic titles because he is not the Messiah.

 Later, however, it is Jesus himself who says that John the Baptist was Elijah (Mt 17:12-13).
 How can we explain this statement?
 The fact is that there were various interpretations concerning the mission of Elijah.
 Some said that the Messiah would be like a new Elijah.
 In this sense, John was not Elijah.
-Others said that the mission of Elijah was that of preparing the way for the coming of the Messiah.
+Others said that Elijah’s mission consisted of preparing the way for the coming of the Messiah.
 In this sense, John was Elijah.

 * John 1:22-24: John’s positive witness: he is only one who prepares the way.